Last chance to snag the best Prime Day tech deals

 When is Amazon Prime Day 2022?

-Amazon's two-day sales event started yesterday, July 12, and runs through today, July 13.
+Amazon's two-day sales event started July 12, and ran through today, July 13.
+But there are still plenty of sales available.

 Do I need a Prime membership to shop Prime Day deals?